 Remark: One must not stick to the icosahedral group but could also take a refined discretization of SO(3).
-Subdivision schemes for a fair discretization of the spherical motion group are given in Nawratil and Pottmann (in press).
+A subdivision scheme for generating a fair discretization of the spherical motion group is in preparation.
+In most practical cases the extent of penetration is small and therefore the icosahedral group is more than sufficient for the computation of a starting configuration.